MicrosoftDocs/learn/learn-pr/wwl-data-ai/configure-azure-synapse-link-with-azure-cosmos-db/includes/2-enable-cosmos-db-account-to-use.md

     :::image type="content" source="../media/enable-azure-synpase-link-feature-mongodb.png" alt-text="Screenshot highlighting Features and Status for Azure Synapse Link":::

-1. In the resource menut, select **Features** and then in the results, select **Azure Synapse Link**.
+1. In the resource menu, select **Features** and then in the results, select **Azure Synapse Link**.
 A dialog box opens, prompting you to confirm your selection.

     :::image type="content" source="../media/enable-azure-synpase-link.png" alt-text="Screenshot showing the Enable dialog":::

 1. Select **Enable**.
-Imay take a few minutes for the feature to be enabled.
+It may take a few minutes for the feature to be enabled.
 You can verify that your Azure Cosmos DB API for MongoDB account has been enabled for with the Synapse Link feature in the same manner we did for the Azure Cosmos DB Core (SQL) API account previously.